jaredhanson/electrolyte/README.md

 - `@singleton`  Indicates that the component returns a singleton object, which should be shared by all components in the application.

-- `@async`  Indicates that the component returns a promise OR depends on a component that is computed asynchronously.
-An async component can only be created using the `.createAsync` method.
-Attempting to create an async component using the standard `.create` will throw an exception.

 #### Creating Components